 Football for life

+Through football, we encourage them to commit themselves to improving.
 We show them if they practice football, their skills will improve and then we communicate that the same is true to anything in life.
-Nike Air Jordan 4 Womens

 It’s a slow process, which can only happen with time, experiences and constant positive reinforcement.
 We believe dependency stifles ambition and empowerment, and in football you cannot be dependent on others.

 We encourage children to adopt this approach in life: you need to be interdependent on your team-mates, but not dependent on anyone.

 For regular updates on the Football for Life project, please check facebook.com/F4LCF